Q: How does the drone bird work?

 Q: Is the drone bird safe?

-A: The falcon drone bird just only fly in locations where it is safe and legal to do so.
+A: The falcon drone bird only flies in locations where it is safe and legal to do so.
 This means an acceptable area has ample space for turning maneuvers, and little or no human or large animal presence.
 Buildings, powerlines, and other obstructions should be at a considerable distance.
 Pilots work with resident wildlife specialists, USDA, Federal Aviation Administration, Air Traffic Control, and other stakeholders to ensure safety.
 All pilots are fully trained, licensed, and authorized to fly in the project area.
 The unit itself is also contains failsafes which prevent it from presenting a risk to manned aviation and others.
 These failsafes include a preprogrammed geofence, return to home and return to launch functions, and a kill switch.
 We inspect units for safety before each flight, and pilots only fly if they are physically and mentally capable.

 Q: Can I use the drone bird in a movie, on television, and performances?